-As we experience a lift in temperatures, blue skies, and seeing our old friend the sun, we are enjoying more time in the great outdoors, usually with our four-legged family members.
+As we experience a lift in temperatures and blue skies, we are enjoying more time in the great outdoors, usually with our four-legged family members.
 During this time, is important to remember how to keep not just ourselves, but our pets safe in the sun.

 Sunburn in Pets

 If you feel the need to put on sun cream, your dog or cat will definitely need protection too.
 Just like us, they can get sunburnt on a cloudy day as well.

 Areas to watch out for are the tops of ears, nose, paws, or patchy areas (areas with little or no fur).
 Animals with white/pale fur, patchy fur, or pink skin on their bellies/ears/nose are especially sensitive.

 If you wish to, you can apply pet-safe sun cream to your cat or dog.
 It is more realistic however to offer them plenty of space where there is shade for them to relax.

 Walking your dog in the sun or heat